 Multilayer systems and welding seams in polymer films

 Multilayer-films carry great importance especially in the food industry.
 For example, the thickness and homogeneity of barrier layers have a great influence on the shelf-life of food.
 With the OCT technology you can measure the thickness of the individual layers with high-resolution inline during the process.
 Moreover, you can see and detect delaminations and welding seams in real-time and possibly regulate and optimize the production process based on this measurement data.

 Almost every plastic product runs through an extrusion process at least once during production.
 The flow behaviour of plastics, or the shearing forces in the extruders and injectors, appropriately determines the mechanic properties of the final product.
 With Doppler-OCT (image to the right) and time-resolved OCT (“particle image velocimetry”, image to the left) it is possible to measure the flow conditions in the manufacturing process in order to optimize the simulation models and tools with this data.

 3D printing / generative manufacturing / additive manufacturing

 In recent years the rapid development and quality improvements in the field of 3D printing for plastic and metal components has enabled many applications, including the serial production of critical components.
-Using the OCT inspection technique (for plastics) or Laser-Ultrasonics Technology (LUS, for metals) allows to monitor the quality of the products directly during the printing process.
-This gives the possibility to intervene immediately to correct occurring faults inline.
+Using the OCT inspection technique (for plastics, ceramics) and Laser-Ultrasonics (for metals, hard plastics) allow the detection of certain defects offline or even inline and thus enable to monitor the process closely in order to set corrective actions if needed.

 The OCT (Optical Coherence Tomography) provides insight into nearly all common polymer materials used in the industrial environment.
 As a tomographic measurement technique, OCT delivers information about the internal structure in order to detect and characterise cracks, defects, inclusions, pores, etc. OCT not only controls the quality and functionality of the plastic products, but also delivers relevant information to help understand and optimize the manufacturing process.